 - This is part of the Lake George 12ster Hiking Challenge

 - Cat Mountain is also paired with the Bolton Landing Brewing Company in the ADK 6 Pack Trails and Ales Hiking Challenge

 GETTING THERE FROM LAKE GEORGE

 Head north on I-87, and get off at exit 24.
 Turn right on County Route 11, and follow it toward Bolton Landing.
 (Do NOT turn right on County Route 10 (River Road) immediately after the exit.)
 Drive 2.0 miles until you reach Valley Woods Road, on your right.
-Turn right, and pull off immediately at a gravel lot: This is the parking area for Cat Mountain.
-It is poorly marked.
-The only indicator is a small "Cat & Thomas Mountains Trailhead” sign.
+Turn right onto Valley Woods Road and continue for 100 feet to the parking area on your right.
 Be sure to sign the trail register.